Nicksheinman/url_shortener/readme.md

 The backend is built with Django REST Framework, while the frontend uses React and Bootstrap to deliver a responsive user interface.

 ## Features
-- Create shortened URLs
-- Update existing links
+- URL shortening and link management
+- User registration and authentication
-- Delete links
+- Authenticated users can manage their own links
+- Support for anonymous link creation
 - RESTful API built with Django REST Framework
 - Session-based authentication
 - CSRF protection
-- Responsive UI built with React + Bootstrap
+- Responsive UI built with React and Bootstrap

 ## Tech Stack